hdShang/arxiv-daily/docs/cs-CV/2025-06-13/papers/250611558v3-damo-a-data-efficient-multimodal-orchestrator-for-temporal-reasoning.md

 ---
 layout: default
-title: DaMO: A Data-Efficient Multimodal Orchestrator for Temporal Reasoning with Video LLMs
+title: "DaMO: A Data-Efficient Multimodal Orchestrator for Temporal Reasoning with Video LLMs"
 ---

 # DaMO: A Data-Efficient Multimodal Orchestrator for Temporal Reasoning with Video LLMs